 - Utilize a socket to connect outlet to the pipe; a threaded male socket can be used (with a Teflon tape) if the condensate outlet is threaded internally or a threaded female socket if condensate outlet is threaded externally; if outlet is not threaded at all, a plane pipe coupling of similar size can be inserted to the outlet, this done with the use of PVC glue or primers and then connected with a short length of drainage pipe before connecting to the main discharge line.

 - Create a trap adequate enough to prevent the entry of suction of air but allows the flow of moisture.
 After first or second turning of the drainage line (with the use of pipe bends), a trap should be created at the specified dimensions in the diagram below; having a vent too shallow would allow for rapid escape or drying of moisture and have a trap too deep would likely return moisture from draining pipes back to the AC unit which ofcourse is a bad sign.
 So there has to be balance in depth with a vent pipe provided.

 - Run the final discharge line down to the deposit point; if pipes are run vertically, gravity will obviously sort out the movement of the condensate.
 However if run horizontally, slopes are to be applied to the drainage with a standard of 1 cm difference in depth per 1 meter to its final point.

-Here is a video highlighting the steps if further explanations is required for running a domestic condensate drain;
+Here is a video highlighting the steps if further explanation is required for running a domestic condensate drain: